Home > Communities > Lexington > Lexington Market Review > Single Family Home Market Summary

 Sale Price Analysis

 Splitting average sale price by new construction and existing homes shows the shows two price appreciation trends.
 New construction prices rose sharply in 2021 and 2022 but corrected downwards in 2023 because of over building in 2022.
+Prices rose in 2024 to an average price of just over $3 million.

-Existing homes price appreciation rose sharply in 2022 and 2021 but slowed markedly in 2022 and 2023 as the effects of interest rate rises impacted buyer's affordability.
+Existing homes price appreciation rose sharply in 2020 and 2021 but slowed markedly in 2022, 2023 and 2024 as the effects of interest rate rises impacted buyer's affordability.